Professor; W. Harold and Martha Welch Professor of American Studies

 He is now writing a book on the history of religion that traces religion’s role in the transitions from foraging to farming to factories to fiber optics—and the ecologically and socially stressed niches of the contemporary world.

 Tweed joined the Notre Dame faculty in 2013.
-Before serving as Ansari director he was chair of the Department of American Studies.
-He taught previously at the University of Texas, the University of Miami, and the University of North Carolina, where he won an award for undergraduate teaching and was chair of the Department of Religious Studies, Zachary Smith Distinguished Professor, and Associate Dean of Arts and Sciences.
+He taught previously at the University of Texas, the University of Miami, and the University of North Carolina, where he won an award for undergraduate teaching and was chair of the Department of Religious Studies, and Associate Dean of Arts and Sciences.
 He did his graduate work at Harvard and Stanford.